ldgej/vehicle/README.md

 4. cd vehicle
 5. Run “ npm install “
 6. Wait for several minutes until it is done
-7. Run "npm run dev" and wait for it comple successfully
+7. Run "npm run dev" and wait for it compile successfully
 8. Go to  localhost:3000/carbrand  (remember to add "/carbrand")  and this is the main page